natcap/invest.users-guide/source/en/urban_mental_health.rst

 The Urban Mental Health Model estimates the number of preventable mental disorder cases at the pixel level under alternative urban greening scenarios.
 Based on current data availability and model feasibility, the model focuses on residential nature exposure and uses land use scenarios to characterize changes in greenness exposure and their potential effects on mental health outcomes.

 Residential nature exposure is defined here as the average surrounding greenness near a residence that may contribute to mental health benefits.
-This exposure is commonly measured using either average normalized difference vegetation index (NDVI, see definition `here <https://www.earthdata.nasa.gov/topics/land-surface/normalized-difference-vegetation-index-ndvi>`__) or the percentage of green space within a specified distance.
+This exposure is commonly measured using either average normalized difference vegetation index (NDVI, for details see `NASA EarthData's Overview of NDVI <https://www.earthdata.nasa.gov/topics/land-surface/normalized-difference-vegetation-index-ndvi>`__) or the percentage of green space within a specified distance.
 In this model, average NDVI is used as the primary exposure proxy.
 This choice is important because health impact assessment should use an exposure metric that is as consistent as possible with the metric used to derive the underlying exposure-response relationship (Giannico et al. 2024).
 Most of the studies included in the meta-analyses (Rojas-Rueda et al. 2019; Liu et al. 2023) used NDVI as a proxy for nature exposure, typically based on annual average NDVI values.

 To maintain consistency with those annual-scale effect sizes (defined here as the magnitude of impact that exposure to NDVI has on a mental health outcome), we recommend that users provide annual NDVI inputs whenever possible.
 However, if users have access to effect sizes derived from seasonal NDVI, they may instead use season-specific NDVI inputs.
 Users should keep in mind that some mental health outcomes, especially mental disorders, reflect longer-term exposures and may not respond strongly to short-term or highly variable changes in greenness.
 For this reason, the model is best suited for comparing conditions across years, even when season-specific NDVI inputs are used.

 .. figure:: ./urban_mental_health/residential_nature_exposure.png
    :align: center

 Figure 1.
-Residential nature exposure is estimated as the average NDVI within a defined buffer distance (or search radius) from each residence (illustration on the left was adapted from Labib et al. 2021).
+Residential nature exposure is estimated as the average NDVI within a defined buffer distance (or search radius) from each residence (illustration adapted from Labib et al. 2021).

 Model Options
 -------------

 Land use scenarios are key to understanding how alternative land use change and associated greenery change might impact mental health benefits.
-To ensure best use of existing science knowledge and better communication with policy makers, we included two options for land use scenario (Figure 2).
+To ensure best use of existing science knowledge and better communication with policy makers, we included two options for land use scenarios (Figure 2).

 LULC
 ~~~~
 The first option for land use scenarios is based on land use and land cover (LULC) maps, which are commonly used by other InVEST models as well as in real-world urban planning practices.
-Users need to provide the baseline LULC and a LULC under a future or counterfactual scenario in order to get an estimate of the nature exposure difference, which will be measured by NDVI values, based on statistical mapping between land cover types and NDVI values (e.g., forest cover usually has a higher NDVI value than bare land and built-up land).
+Users need to provide the baseline LULC and an LULC under a future or counterfactual scenario in order to get an estimate of the nature exposure difference, which will be measured by NDVI values, based on statistical mapping between land cover types and NDVI values (e.g., forest cover usually has a higher NDVI value than bare land and built-up land).
 Users therefore need to provide an LULC attribute table, which specifies the average or median NDVI values for each LULC type.

 NDVI
 ~~~~
-The second option is similar to the LULC option, with the key difference being that users provide NDVI rasters for both the baseline and scenario conditions.
+The second option is similar to the LULC option, with the key difference being that users provide NDVI rasters for both the baseline and future/counterfactual scenario conditions.
 The model directly uses these NDVI rasters to compute neighborhood exposure without requiring LULC-to-NDVI translation.

 The following section elaborates the model structure and necessary data inputs as well as the model outputs for interpretation.